IUS-CS/BearsOnUnicycles/docs/API Docs/engine api.md

 **engine.collision_manager.CollisionManager(sc)

-..*This file runs the logic of collisions with collider objects through the pygame engine and updates during the physics cycle
+- This file runs the logic of collisions with collider objects through the pygame engine and updates during the physics cycle

 	check_collisions(g)
 		- checks if a game object is colliding with another game object and returns the result of those collisions